Charmonium decays of beauty baryons in the perturbative QCD approach: Theoretical framework

 with $v=\frac{n+\bar n}{2}$ being the four-velocity of the heavy baryon.
-Note that the product of the spinor and the polarization vector on the right-hand side (r.h.s.) of Eqs.~(\ref{eq:LCDAs}) and (\ref{eq:LCDAsp}) can be expanded in irreducible representations corresponding to physical baryon states with $J^P=\frac{1}{2}^+$ and $J^P=\frac{3}{2}^+$ using suitable projection operators~\cite{epjc732302,Falk:1991nq}.
+Note that the product of the spinor and the polarization vector on the rhs of Eqs.~(\ref{eq:LCDAs}) and (\ref{eq:LCDAsp}) can be expanded in irreducible representations corresponding to physical baryon states with $J^P=\frac{1}{2}^+$ and $J^P=\frac{3}{2}^+$ using suitable projection operators~\cite{epjc732302,Falk:1991nq}.
 Following the similar procedure as in Refs.~\cite{Hu:2022xzu,Aliev:2022gxi}, one can extract the purely spin $\frac{1}{2}$ component as

 Now $u^{\frac{1}{2}^+}_{\textbf{6}}$ represents the spinor of the sextet baryons with quantum numbers $J^P=\frac{1}{2}^+$.
 It is straightforward to rewrite Eq.~(\ref{eq:LCDAs1}) in the following compact form: